FLAIR CREEK LABRADOR RETRIEVERS

 At the end of the day, each pup gets a solo session with us and the older dogs, where they are encouraged to hang out away from their litter mates.
 They grow to love their alone time with the humans, and it's fun to watch them gain confidence out by themselves.
 As they approach 7-8 weeks, we begin to add in a casual introduction to crate training.
 All this to hopefully smooth the transition to life with their new families!

-If you are on our waiting list, you are welcome to schedule a visit to meet the puppies as soon as they vaccinated.
-Please do not show up without an appointment.
-This is our home and we try to maintain strict biosecurity measures when we have puppies around.
-Thank you for understanding!
+If you are on our waiting list, you are welcome to schedule a visit to meet the puppies as soon as they are vaccinated.
+Please do not show up without an appointment!
+This is is our home and we try to maintain strict biosecurity measures when we have puppies around.

-We let families know who their "puppy match" is approximately a week before pickup.
-Puppies will leave for their new homes between 8-9 weeks old.
-This gives us time to get to know their personalities, select show prospects, and make travel arrangements.
-Most importantly, the puppies gain valuable social skills by wrestling and interacting with their littermates!
+• Puppies will leave for their new homes between 8-9 weeks old.
+This gives us time to select show prospects and make travel arrangements.
+Most importantly, the puppies gain valuable social skills by wrestling and interacting with their littermates.

-To pick up your puppy, it is required to meet in person.
+• It is required to meet in person to pick up your puppy.
 You can come to our farm in western Iowa, or we can meet you at a nearby airport (Omaha, NE) so you can travel with the puppy in-cabin in a carry-on sized crate.
-If traveling by air, is the buyer's responsibility to arrange the flight and ensure the puppy falls into the age & weight range allowing them to fly as carry-on with the airline they have chosen.
+If traveling by air, it is the buyer's responsibility to arrange the flight and ensure the puppy falls into the age & weight range allowing them to fly as carry-on with the airline they have chosen.
 We do not ship puppies via air or ground cargo.
+We also do not work with "flight nanny" or puppy shipping companies due to our requirement of meeting the prospective puppy owners in person.

 Frequently Asked Questions